 How can you reduce the number of incoming spam emails and increase employee awareness of phishing attacks?
 There are several tactics you can deploy in your business to meet these strategic goals.
 For example:

 Migrate From ISP Email To A More Secure Platform

 If you’re using your internet service provider’s native email platform, consider migrating to a solution that has better spam and fraud prevention tools built-in.
-G Suite, for example, has strong anti-phishing and fraud detection built-in for every user.
+Google Workspace, for example, has strong anti-phishing and fraud detection built-in for every user.